 We would love to offer our classes to any Penn student who is interested!
 However, demand is so high for some of the CIS/CIT/NETS classes that we cannot let everyone in and still do a good job of teaching.
 Because of this, the number of students who can enroll during Advance Registration is typically capped, and we maintain waitlists for students who would like to take a given class but did not get in.

-This CIS waitlist system is separate from Path@Penn.
+This CIS waitlist system builds on the Permission Request (PR) functionality built into Path@Penn.
 The waitlist allows us to admit students to a course in a prioritized fashion, instead of a mad dash whenever a slot opens up.
-As a result, sometimes a waitlist course will appear to be open in Path, but this is a mirage because you can’t register for that open slot unless you have department permission, which comes in the form of a permission request on Path.
-If the course is closed it also doesn’t mean you can’t get in - sometimes we issue permits beyond the official course capacity, and you can use a permit to register for a closed course.
+Sometimes a waitlist course may have open slots, but this is a mirage because you can’t register for that open slot until your PR is approved.

 Being on the waitlist means that there is no guarantee that you will be able to enroll in that course.
 Because of this, you must have a fallback plan in the event that you cannot take the waitlisted course.
 For instance, you could tentatively enroll in a different class that will satisfy another degree requirement, and plan to take the waitlisted class in a future semester.